mawfia/infs-740-project/README.md

 INTRODUCTION:
 --------------------
 This is a MongoDB, Express.js, Angular 8, Node.js, Socket.io application.
 This application is also best viewed on desktop with mobile device awareness that will gradually become more PWA friendly.<br><br>
-<p><b>**Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**</b></p>
+<p><b>**Still under construction, security features covered during INFS 740 will be implemented as the course progresses.**</b></p>

 UPDATES:
 --------------------
-As of 8 Dec the following features are fully functional in the staging environment:
+As of 8 Nov the following features are fully functional in the staging environment:
 <ul>
   <li>User account CRUD - CR 100%, (No current plan for update or delete).</li>
   <li>Bicycle listing CRUD - CRU 100%, (Delete is forthcoming).</li>